-(a) Except as provided in subsection (b), upon motion of a party to an

-1 agreement to arbitrate or to an arbitration proceeding, the court may order consolidation 2 of separate arbitration proceedings if: 3 (1) there are separate agreements to arbitrate or separate arbitration 4 proceedings between the same persons or one of them is a party to a separate agreement 5 to arbitrate or a separate arbitration proceeding with a third person ; 6 (2) the controversies subject to the agreements to arbitrate arise in 7 substantial part from the same transaction or series of related transactions; 8 (3) there is a common issue of law or fact creating the possibility of 9 conflicting decisions in the separate arbitration proceedings; and 10 (4) the prejudice resulting from a failure to consolidate is not 11 outweighed by the risk of undue delay or prejudice to the rights of or hardship to parties 12 opposing consolidation.
-13 (b) The court may not order consolidation of separate arbitration 14 proceedings if it would be contrary to an agreement to arbitrate that expressly prohibits 15 consolidation.
-16 (c) The court may order the consolidation of separate arbitration 17 proceedings as to certain claims and allow other claims to be resolved in separate 18 arbitration proceedings.
-19 Reporter's Notes: 20 21 22 23 1.
-Multiparty disputes have long been a source of controversy in the enforcement of agreements to arbitrate.
-When conflict erupts in complex transactions involving multiple contracts, it is rare for all parties to be signatories to a single arbitration agreement.
-In such cases, some parties may be bound to arbitrate while others are not; in other situations, there may be multiple arbitration agreements.
-Such realities raise the possibility that common issues of law or fact will be resolved in multiple fora, enhancing the overall expense of conflict resolution and leading to potentially inconsistent results.
-See III MACNEIL TREATISE § 33.3.2.
-Such scenarios are particularly common in construction, insurance, maritime and sales transactions, but are not limited to those settings.
-See Thomas J. Stipanowich, Arbitration and the Multiparty Dispute: The Search for Workable Solutions, 72 IOWA L. REV. 473, 481-82 (1987).
+- (a) Except as provided in subsection (c), upon motion of a party to an agreement to arbitrate or to an arbitration proceeding, the court may order consolidation of separate arbitration proceedings as to all or some of the claims if: - (1) there are separate agreements to arbitrate or separate arbitration proceedings between the same persons or one of them is a party to a separate agreement to arbitrate or a separate arbitration proceeding with a third person; - (2) the controversies subject to the agreements to arbitrate arise in substantial part from the same transaction or series of related transactions; - (3) there is a common issue of law or fact creating the possibility of conflicting decisions in the separate arbitration proceedings; and - (4) the prejudice resulting from a failure to consolidate is not outweighed by the risk of undue delay or prejudice to the rights of or hardship to parties opposing consolidation.

-Most state arbitration statutes, the FAA, and most arbitration agreements do not specifically address consolidated arbitration proceedings.
-In the common case where the parties have failed to address the issue in their arbitration agreements, some courts have ordered consolidated hearings while others have denied consolidation.
-In the interest of adjudicative efficiency and the avoidance of potentially conflicting results, courts in New York and a number of other states concluded that they have the power to direct consolidated arbitration proceedings involving common legal or factual issues.
-See County of Sullivan v.
-Edward L. Nezelek, Inc., 42 N.Y.2d 123, 366 N.E.2d 72, 397 N.Y.S.2d 371 (1977); see also Litton Bionetics, Inc. v.
+1 (b) The court may order consolidation of separate arbitration proceedings 2 as to certain claims and allow other claims to be resolved in separate arbitration 3 proceedings.
+4 (c) The court may not order consolidation of the claims of a party to an 5 arbitration agreement which prohibits consolidation.
+6 Reporter's Notes: 7 1.
+Multiparty disputes have long been a source of controversy in the enforcement 8 of agreements to arbitrate.
+When conflict erupts in complex transactions involving 9 multiple contracts, it is rare for all parties to be signatories to a single arbitration 10 agreement.
+In such cases, some parties may be bound to arbitrate while others are not; in 11 other situations, there may be multiple arbitration agreements.
+Such realities raise the 12 possibility that common issues of law or fact will be resolved in multiple fora, enhancing 13 the overall expense of conflict resolution and leading to potentially inconsistent results.
+14 See III MACNEIL TREATISE § 33.3.2.
+Such scenarios are particularly common in 15 construction, insurance, maritime and sales transactions, but are not limited to those 16 settings.
+See Thomas J. Stipanowich, Arbitration and the Multiparty Dispute: The Search 17 for Workable Solutions, 72 IOWA L. REV. 473, 481-82 (1987).
+18 Most state arbitration statutes, the FAA, and most arbitration agreements do not 19 specifically address consolidated arbitration proceedings.
+In the common case where the 20 parties have failed to address the issue in their arbitration agreements, some courts have 21 ordered consolidated hearings while others have denied consolidation.
+In the interest of 22 23 adjudicative efficiency and the avoidance of potentially conflicting results, courts in New York and a number of other states concluded that they have the power to direct 24 consolidated arbitration proceedings involving common legal or factual issues.
+See 25 County of Sullivan v.
+Edward L. Nezelek, Inc., 42 N.Y.2d 123, 366 N.E.2d 72, 397 26 N.Y.S.2d 371 (1977); see also Litton Bionetics, Inc. v.
 Glen Constr.
 Co., 292 Md.
-34, 437 A.2d 208 (1981); Grover-Dimond Assoc. v.
+34, 27 437 A.2d 208 (1981); Grover-Dimond Assoc. v.
 Am.
 Arbitration Ass'n, 297 Minn.
-324, 211 N.W.2d 787 (1973); Polshek v.
+324, 28 211 N.W.2d 787 (1973); Polshek v.
 Bergen Cty.
 Iron Works, 142 N.J.
 Super.
-516, 362 A.2d 63 (Ch.
+516, 362 29 A.2d 63 (Ch.
 Div.
 1976); Exber v.
 Sletten Constr.
 Co., 558 P.2d 517 (Nev.
-1976); Plaza Dev.
-Serv. v.
-Joe Harden Builder, Inc., 294 S.C.
-430, 365 S.E.2d 231 (S.C.
-Ct.
-App.
-1988).
+1976); Plaza